mattbeaudry/beaudryland/README.md

 - user accounts: loading / saving of maps, inventory, achievements etc.

 HOW TO INSTALL ON NEW MACHINE
-- install MAMP and Sequel Pro
-- install xcode
-- install xcode tools
+- clone into you local
+- import beaudryland database found in db folder
-- upload database
+- upload sql database
-- config.php
+- config.php to point to db
-- hosts file - might be done auto by MAMP
+- webpack to compile